How to Setup Microsoft Ads (Bing) Dynamic Remarketing on Shopify

-Dynamic remarketing on Microsoft Ads is an important and effective tool for promoting an online store.
-However, setting up all the necessary parameters for dynamic remarketing isn’t a facile issue and requires some non-trivial additional settings.
+Dynamic Remarketing is available for those who want to run Microsoft ad campaigns.
+Dynamic remarketing on Microsoft Ads is an effective tool for promoting an online store.
+However, setting up all the necessary parameters for dynamic remarketing isn’t easy and requires some less obvious additional settings.

-Our article will help you to set up everything you need for your online store on Shopify so you could work with dynamic remarketing on Microsoft Shopping Ads (Bing Shopping Ads).
+Our article will help you set up everything you need for your online store on Shopify so you can work with dynamic remarketing on Microsoft Shopping Ads (Bing Shopping Ads).

-All of these data are tracked and sent with the help of additional scripts.
+The data is tracked and transferred using additional scripts.
 Our instruction also contains a modified version of the Microsoft Ads (Bing) Purchase Goal Tag for sending transaction value data.

 Create a Dynamic Remarketing Audience in Microsoft Ads Account

-Set the name of the audience and select the type of audience you want to create: Dynamic remarketing list.
+Add the audience name and select the type of audience you want to create: Dynamic remarketing list.

-From the “Tag name” drop-down list, select the tag you want.
+From the “Tag name” drop-down menu, select the tag you want.

 Select one of the 5 available dynamic audience types: